 William Dummer Northend, a Salem lawyer and president of the Essex County Bar Association. made a study of early Massachusetts court cases.
 He found a number of cases considered unusual by today’s standards.

 In 1644, William Hewes and his son John were not overly impressed with the quality of either the music or the preaching at church in Salem.
 They declared the singers in the congregation were “fools,” and Rev. William Corbett had made mistakes in his sermon.

-Their penalty: They had to pay a fine of 50 shillings apiece and to make “humble confession” at a public meeting in nearby Lynn.
+Their penalty: They had to pay a fine of 50 shillings apiece.
+They also had to make “humble confession” at a public meeting in nearby Lynn.

-In 1631, Salem’s William Ratliffe was ordered whipped, fined £40 and banished for criticizing the government, but not before he had his ears cut off for good measure.
+In 1631, Salem’s William Ratliffe was ordered whipped, fined £40 and banished for criticizing the government.
+But not before he had his ears cut off for good measure.

 In 1630, the magistrates dispatched free-thinking Thomas Morton back to England for cavorting with the native Indians at Quincy, among other things.
 And they also found his house guest, Sir Christopher Gardiner ran afoul of the law by virtue of associating with Morton.
 Or, as the records put it, he “spent much time with roystering Morton of Merrymount.”

 Gardiner, they discovered, lived with a woman – he called her his cousin – but also had abandoned two wives in England.
 Officials hunted him down and, after a lengthy chase, shuttled him back to England as well.

 In another early case, from 1631, Nicholas Knopp had to pay a £5 fine.
 Otherwise, he’d get whipped for “pretending to cure scurvy by water of no value, which he sold at a very dear rate.”

 The colony would soon turn its attention to writing down laws to cut back on the haphazard nature of the courts.
 You can read Northend’s complete research here.